makeruniverse/docs/docs/tools/tools.md

 ### Label Printer QL-820NWBc

-This device can print up to 62mm in width.
+This QL-820NWBc can print up to 62mm in width.
 If wider: You might change the orientation of the label in the software to fit the label on the printer.

 You can use the printer via Wi-Fi (hpi-studios) and via USB.
+You can find the software on our Modeler Workstation.

 ???
 "Software for our Label Printer"